gwtproject/gwt/maven/README.txt

 push-gwt.sh packages and deploys GWT to a local or remote Maven repository

-To build GWT from trunk and deploy to your local repo:
+To build GWT from main and deploy to your local repo:

-> cd trunk
+> git switch main
 > ant clean dist-dev
-> maven/push-gwt.sh
+> maven/push-gwtproject.sh

 Follow the prompts to set the GWT version # and path to the distribution ZIP (it will automatically find it in build/dist if